 5 Thanksgiving Foods That Are Bad For Dogs

 As hard as it is to say no to your pup, it really is a matter of their own safety.
 I think most people know, a lot of what we eat - is not good for dogs.
 If you don't - keep reading.
-As we prepare for Thanksgiving dinner this week, keep in mind a majority of what is on your table, does not belong in your dogs bowl.
+As we prepare for Thanksgiving dinner this week, keep in mind the majority of what is on your table, does not belong in your dog's bowl.

 Turkey is not such a bad thing for your best friend, but turkey bones are, and so is the skin.
 I totally get the little bones being hazardous, but I had no idea about the turkey skin.
 Think about it, chances are the turkey you prepare is seasoned.
 Your dog does not have a sophisticated pallet.
 Dogs don't care about spices, and they should not be eating them.
 Onions and garlic in particular can be very toxic for dogs.
 Butter is also a no go too.

-Chocolate is another no no. Whether it be a chocolate cake, chocolate pie or a chocolate martini - do not give anything chocolate to your dog(s).
+Chocolate is another no-no. Whether it be a chocolate cake, chocolate pie, or a chocolate martini - do not give anything chocolate to your dog(s).
 Even though dogs and cats, reportedly love the smell of chocolate is totally toxic for them.

 You can check out a list of five additional Thanksgiving foods that are dangerous for dogs below (according to Pets Best and The Dog People).
-If you do have any problems or have additional questions, you can call the Pet Poison Helpline 24/7 at (855) 764 - 7661.
+If you do have any problems or additional questions, you can call the Pet Poison Helpline 24/7 at (855) 764 - 7661.
 It is always better to be safe than sorry.

 5 Dangerous Thanksgiving Foods For Dogs

 10 Things To Eat On Thanksgiving Instead Of Turkey